RAF Catfoss

-Royal Air Force Catfoss or more simply RAF Catfoss is a former Royal Air Force station during the Second World War.
-It was located 4 mi west of Hornsea, Yorkshire, England and 8 mi north-east of Leconfield, Yorkshire, with the nearest village being Brandesburton.
+Royal Air Force Catfoss, or more simply RAF Catfoss, is a former Royal Air Force station during the Second World War.
+It was located 4 mi west of Hornsea, East Riding of Yorkshire, England and 8 mi north-east of Leconfield, East Riding of Yorkshire, with the nearest village being Brandesburton.

 The airfield was opened in 1932 for an Armament Training Camp.
-A small number of fighters were posted there at the start of the Second World War, before the airfield was rebuilt as a bomber station.
-It closed in November 1945.
-The site was re-opened in 1959 as the site for the PGM-17 Thor ballistic missile.
+A small number of fighters were posted there, at the start of the Second World War, before the airfield was rebuilt as a bomber station.
+It initially closed in November 1945, but re-opened in 1959 as a site for the PGM-17 Thor ballistic missile.
 It closed again in 1963.